ChainSafe/lodestar/docs/pages/run/beacon-management/starting-a-node.md

 #### Still Taking Long to Sync?

 After your node has been offline for a while, it might be the case that it takes a long time to sync even though a `--checkpointSyncUrl` is specified.
-This is due to the fact that the last databse state is still within the weak subjectivity period (~15 days on mainnet) which causes the node to sync from the database state instead of the checkpoint state.
+This is due to the fact that the last database state is still within the weak subjectivity period (~15 days on mainnet) which causes the node to sync from the database state instead of the checkpoint state.

 It is possible to force syncing from a checkpoint state by supplying the `--forceCheckpointSync` flag.
 This option is only recommended if it is absolutely